Satisfactory Academic Progress

 The student must also complete their academic program within 150% of the published length of the program; a program that takes 80 weeks to complete on a full-time basis must be completed within 120 weeks on a full-time basis.
 The completion rate is calculated by dividing the cumulative number of hours the student has attempted by the cumulative number of hours the student has successfully completed.
 Likewise, the maximum time frame (150%) serves as a second measure.
 Students facing extenuating circumstances may appeal the maximum time frame, but ordinarily not the 67% completion requirement.

-Students who progress beyond their first course to complete a 16 week academic term, and who fall below the required minimums at their evaluation point, will be placed on Academic Warning and, if eligible for Federal Student Aid funds, on Financial Aid Warning.
+Students who progress beyond their first course to complete a 16 week academic term, and who fall below the required minimums at their evaluation point, will be placed on Warning.
 Students will be notified electronically via their student email account of this status.
 This status will also be reflected on their student web portal.
-A student may be on Academic Warning and/or Financial Aid Warning for a maximum of one academic term of 16 weeks.
-ABTU may dismiss a student on Academic Warning and/or Financial Aid Warning who is not improving their academic record, prior to the completion of the next full academic term (semester).
+A student may be on Warning for a maximum of one academic term of 16 weeks.
+ABTU may dismiss a student on Warning who is not improving their academic record, prior to the completion of the next full academic term (semester).
 This dismissal can occur at any point in time once the student is placed on a warning status.
 In light of the fact that the mission of ABTU is to assist students to achieve their academic and career goals, ABTU provides regular academic support through Academic Advisers.
 Students in a warning status are required to have regular contact with their Academic Adviser to ensure that they are making satisfactory academic progress.